Call for sick leave to be doubled

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The union said Covid-19 had shown New Zealanders how important it was to stay home when employees were sick, but five days was simply not enough.
+The union said Covid-19 has shown New Zealanders how important it was to stay home when employees are sick, but five days is simply not enough.

-Its president, Richard Wagstaff, told Morning Report that many people felt they could not afford to take days off after they had used their sick leave.
+The union's president Richard Wagstaff told RNZ's Morning Report many people felt they could not afford to take days off after they had used their sick leave.

 "It's apparent to everyone, particularly this year, that we don't want people going to work when they're sick - and if we don't have enough sick leave, that's exactly what will happen."